Direct baryogenesis in the broken phase: Baryon asymmetry from quark flavor oscillation

 The energetic quark can not travel freely (or coherently) for a long time because of the preexisting thermal plasma.
 The flavor oscillation is terminated due to the scattering with the ambient plasma at the time scale

-Here $\Gamma_{\rm th}$ is the thermalization rate obtained from the inelastic scatterings between the quark and the plasma. \footnote{The decay rate of the top quark with a boost factor is $\propto \alpha_2 m_t^2/m_\f$, which will be slower than the thermalization processes shown below.} The dominant contribution is represented by the energy loss process from the quark-gluon inelastic scattering into the quark with many soft gluons.
-The interference effect with the multi-gluon becomes important, which is called the Landau-Pomeranchuk-Migdal (LPM) effects~\cite{Landau:1953um,Migdal:1956tc}, and the energetic particle scatters with many particles in the medium at the amplitude level which suppresses the energy loss rate by $\sqrt{2T/m_\f}$ compared with the one derived from a na\"{i}ve inelastic scattering: (See {\it e.g.} Ref~\cite{Hamada:2018epb}.)
+Here $\Gamma_{\rm th}$ is the thermalization rate obtained from the inelastic scatterings between the quark and the plasma. \footnote{The decay rate of the top quark with a boost factor is $\propto \alpha_2 m_t^2/m_\f$, which will be slower than the thermalization processes shown below.} The quark scatters with plasma to produce many soft gluons via a Bremsstrahlung emission, whose rate is $\propto T.$ In the dense medium, the multi-gluon emission rate is suppressed by a so-called Landau-Pomeranchuk-Migdal (LPM) effect~\cite{Landau:1953um,Migdal:1956tc}, due to which the amplitudes of scattering cancels among different diagrams unless the momentum transfer becomes large enough.
+This effect suppresses the energy loss rate by $\sqrt{2T/m_\f}$ compared with the one derived from a na\"{i}ve inelastic scattering (See Refs.~\cite{Allahverdi:2002pu, Kurkela:2011ti, Harigaya:2013vwa, Harigaya:2014waa} for "bottom-up" thermalization):

 where $C'=\O(1)$ denotes the theoretical uncertainty of the thermalization rate.

 An important observation in our scenario is that other than the gluon propagating interaction, the dimension nine operator also contributes to the scattering, as a $2\to 4$ process.
 The $2 \to 4$ scattering rate is given by